Feliz03/Billing_Management/README.md

   <p align="center">

-    The main objective of this project is to generate bill, keep a record of product, customer, transactions.
+    The main objective of this project is to manage and generate bill, keep a record of product. customer, transactions.
   </p>
 </div>